Anthropic Provider

 import { anthropic, AnthropicProviderOptions } from '@ai-sdk/anthropic';import { generateText } from 'ai';

-console.log(reasoning); // reasoning textconsole.log(reasoningDetails); // reasoning details including redacted reasoningconsole.log(text); // text responseSee AI SDK UI: Chatbot for more details on how to integrate reasoning into your chatbot.
+console.log(reasoningText); // reasoning textconsole.log(reasoning); // reasoning details including redacted reasoningconsole.log(text); // text responseSee AI SDK UI: Chatbot for more details on how to integrate reasoning into your chatbot.

 Cache Control